RedisGraph/RedisGraph/docs/commands.md

 Here we're interested in finding out who my friends' friends are.

-Nodes can have more than one edge coming in or out of them, for instance:
+Nodes can have more than one relationship coming in or out of them, for instance:

 ```sh
 (me {name:'swilly'})-[:visited]->(c:country)<-[:visited]-(friend)<-[:friends_with]-({name:'swilly'})